 This is of limited relevance given that dash will appear more distributed than it is.
 Due to the masternode system dash whales have a strong incentive to split their holdings into separate addresses with 1000 dash each.
 This is not the case for any other major cryptos.

 The dash governance system with the treasury, DAOs and masternode voting, is the best governance model in crypto.
 However, it is not a guarantee against all possible governance problems.

 Compared to other cryptos the dash governance system is more complicated with more moving parts.
 This gives it the potential to do more.
 It also gives the potential for more governance issues as the below examples demonstrate.

-1. Masternodes vote in favor of a proposal and Core refuse to release the funds.
+1. Masternodes vote in favor of a proposal and Core refuses to release the funds.
 Dash Core CEO Ryan Taylor has discussed this exact possibility saying if the masternodes voted to fund something illegal, like a new Silk Road, Core would not allow it.

-Edit: Part of the budget finalization procedure used to need manual action that was usually taken by someone from core.
+Edit: Part of the budget finalization procedure used to need manual action that was usually taken by someone from Core.
 This is no longer the case.
-Also Ryan Taylor might have been saying if masternodes voted for core to do something illegal like build the next silk road then Core would refuse but if this was done around core they could not stop it.
+Also, Ryan Taylor might have been saying if masternodes voted for Core to do something illegal like build the next silk road then Core would refuse but if this was done around Core they could not stop it.